sshleifer/time/README.md

 * A number of node dependencies: `npm install`
 * A running mongo daemon: `mongod`
+  * The correct collections in the database -> db.createCollection(x), where x is todos, events, users

 ### Technical details?

 See the [plan](plan.md)

 ## TODO

+### Final requirements for MVP
+* Display todos - options to make as done
+* deploy on DO

 ### High level
 * **Think about how I am currently storing things in db.
 Decide whether there is a better way**
+  * Particularly events and todos

 ### Prod
 * Current way of dealing with dates/times only works on chrome.
 Also funny things with timezones (fixed by not doing anything??)
 * Work out why scripts and styles path is different for homepage
 * Signup has issues: should tell them why id is invalid.
 Also, with background, button is ugly when low opacity
+* auto complete todos and events

 ### Infra
 * Browserfy is not general.
 May also be overkill?